zowe/docs-site/docs/user-guide/installandconfig.md

 ```

 To generate keystore directory, you need proper `zowe.setup.certificate` configuration defined in Zowe configuration file and then execute server command `zwe init certificate`.
 To learn more about this command, check [Reference of zwe init certificate](../appendix/zwe_server_command_reference/zwe/init/zwe-init-certificate.md).

+### Extension directory

+Zowe allows server extensions to expand its core functionalities.
+The extensions are required to be installed in a central location so Zowe runtime can find and recognize them.

+Similar to Zowe runtime directory, this extension directory should be created by the administrators perform Zowe installation and configuration task.
+Zowe runtime user, typically `ZWESVUSR` requires read-only permission to this directory.

+The extension directory should be created by system administrator and defined in your Zowe configuration file as `zowe.extensionDirectory`.

+Zowe uses [`zwe components install` command](../appendix/zwe_server_command_reference/zwe/components/install/zwe-components-install.md) to install Zowe server extensions.
+This command will create sub-directories or symbolic links under the extension directory.